Buying property in Phnom Penh?

 Which neighborhoods will see the highest price growth in Phnom Penh in 2026?

-As of early 2026, the neighborhoods expected to see highest growth in Phnom Penh are Mean Chey, Chbar Ampov, Dangkao, Kamboul, and Sen Sok, all along improving infrastructure corridors.
+As of early 2026, the Phnom Penh neighborhoods most likely to see the highest property price growth through the end of 2026 are Mean Chey, Chbar Ampov, Dangkao, and Sen Sok, all of which are positioned at the intersection of growing family demand and improving transport links.

 By the way, we've written a blog article detailing what are the current best areas to invest in property in Phnom Penh.